logic2333/climate-clustering/readme.txt

 merge.m detects feasible merges in the clustering results to improve homogeneity with vegetation, and saves merged clusterings in '_merged' folders.

+Evaluation scores of the models are in eval_res.xlsx.
 Each res.mat can be loaded with interactive_map.m.
 This code starts an interactive map where users click on the map, and it will show the climate chart of the clicked place.